When it comes to crimmigration issues, immigrants need as many allies as possible. Governor David Paterson of New York was one such ally.

 Pardon panels could help stem the tide of callous deportation and removal laws until Congress finds the courage to pass more rational immigration policies.

-During the past decade, as explained in Governor Pardons: A New Defense In Defense And Removal, over 60,000 LPRs who had lived here more than 10 years were deported due to minor crimes.
-Most of them had families, including 88,000 U.S. citizen children.
+Over the past decade, over 60,000 lawful permanent residents, who had lived here more than 10 years, were deported due to minor crimes.
+Most had families, including 88,000 U.S. citizen children.

-While in office, Paterson understood the immigration system better than most of his political colleagues.
+While in office, Paterson understood this point about the immigration system better than most of his political colleagues.

-Speaking about the pardoned individuals, Paterson stressed, “”They have paid their debt to society.”
+Speaking about immigrants to be pardoned, Paterson stressed, “They have paid their debt to society.”

-He added, “They have benefited their family, have been good neighbors in their community and would otherwise be enterprising citizens . . . “
+“They have benefited their family, have been good neighbors in their community and would otherwise be enterprising citizens.“

 By Carlos Batara, Immigration Law, Policy, And Politics